 In 2015, Dr Vohwinkel moved to the UK, where she has been sharing her working time between various NHS teams (neurodevelopmental, eating disorder and adolescent crisis teams) and private practice.

-Dr Vohwinkel’s approach to young patients is a quite holistic and integrative one.
+Dr Vohwinkel’s approach to young patients is quite holistic and integrative.
 She has excellent knowledge and experience of the general child and adolescent psychiatry (including ADHD, autistic spectrum disorder, phobia, anxiety, depression, psychosis and eating disorders) but also an insight into family interactions and how each event in the family and the child interferes with the balance and well-being of everyone in the family.

 Her more recent interest in hypnotherapy and mindfulness has also given her the opportunity to realise how much one can help people in mobilising their unconscious resources with simple relaxing techniques.
-She prescribes medication only when it seems absolutely necessary, but always try to help the person and his or her family to sort out their special needs and personality traits and learn how to deal with it in the most beneficial way.
+She prescribes medication only when it seems absolutely necessary but always tries to help the person and his or her family to sort out their special needs and personality traits and learn how to deal with them in the most beneficial way.